product-noob/product-noob.github.io/_posts/2022-01-12-National Health Stack.md

 **Stage 2: Interoperable Payments**

-While the government was widening access to bank accounts, RBI under the NPCI division launched a new layer of retail payments called as UPI (Unified Payments Interface).
+While the government was widening access to bank accounts, RBI under the NPCI arm launched a new layer of retail payments called as UPI (Unified Payments Interface).
 This enabled banks and non banks to talk and exchange payments inter-operably amongst one other.

 Since its launch in April 2016, UPI has been nothing short of a runaway success story, with few parallels in the history of global payments.
 In just 4 years, the second layer of India Stack grew from an ambitious idea to the world’s 5th largest payment network by volume, behind only Visa, Alipay, WeChat Pay, and MasterCard.